The Fiery Feast of

 Fireworks

-Although the Festa (also called Verbena) de Sant Joan is always celebrated from the night of the 23rd into the early hours of the 24th, not all towns will have their fireworks displays on the same night.
-You should check within your local municipality to see what events are going on, but here are some towns that have an official event planned for the 23rd:
+The Festa de Sant Joan (also known as the Verbena) is always celebrated from the night of 23 June into the early hours of the 24th.
+However, not all towns hold their fireworks displays on the same evening.
+It’s always best to check with your local municipality, but the following towns have confirmed official events for the night of the 23rd:

 • Viladomat